Tinsaie/Mail-Threat-Detection/README.md

 # Mail-Threat-Detection
-A next-generation email security solution powered by machine learning
+A next-generation mail security solution powered by machine learning